COVID-19 Information for Care and Support Providers

 Frequently Asked Questions

-1. Can you tell me more about how the Council is responding to the escalating situation in relation to coronavirus?
+2. Can you tell me more about how the Council is responding to the situation in relation to coronavirus?

 The Council’s website has a dedicated page of coronavirus developments.

-We are responding to the escalating situation in relation to coronavirus (COVID-19) situation in partnership with Public Health England (PHE), the National Health Service (NHS), Government, and other key organisations in the city.
-Working with our part-ners, we are following national guidance and assessing risk on a daily basis.
-This is an evolving situation, and PHE and the Office of the Chief Medical Officer are updat-ing information on an almost hourly basis.
+We are responding to the situation in relation to coronavirus (COVID-19) in partnership with Public Health England (PHE), the National Health Service (NHS), Government, and other key organisations in the city.
+Working with our partners, we are following national guidance and assessing risk on a daily basis.
+This is an evolving situation, and PHE and the Office of the Chief Medical Officer are updating information regularly.

-Our resilience and continuity plans are being updated to ensure priority services are maintained to protect the most vulnerable people in the city, as the national measures to control the outbreak continue to be stepped up.
-As council staff become sick and resources become stretched, staff will be reallocated to ensure that essen-tial services continue with minimal disruption and the most vulnerable members of our society continue to receive the care they need.
+Our resilience and continuity plans are being regularly reviewed to ensure priority services are maintained to protect the most vulnerable people in the city, as the national measures to control the outbreak continue to be stepped up.
+As Council staff become sick and resources become stretched, staff will be reallocated to ensure that essential services continue with minimal disruption and the most vulnerable members of our society continue to receive the care they need.

-We are also working with partners to actively look at how resources across the whole city may be maximised to ensure the continuation of essential services.
+We are also working with partners to consider how resources across the whole city can be maximised to ensure the continuation of essential services if required.

-We will continue to follow the advice of PHE; the latest information can be found at www.gov.uk/coronavirus and includes a range of specific advice for health profes-sionals and other organisations (Coronavirus (COVID-19) guidance).
+We will continue to follow the advice of PHE; the latest information can be found at www.gov.uk/coronavirus and includes a range of specific advice for health professionals and other organisations.
 We suggest that providers continue to monitor the PHE website for updates and the most current in-formation as frequently as possible.
-The Government is currently coordinating the na-tional response the outbreak of COVID-19 and has published its coronavirus (COVID-19) action plan here.
+The Government is currently coordinating a national response the outbreak of COVID-19 and has published its coronavirus (COVID-19) action plan.

-We are working with providers and local partners to understand and build on providers’ own business continuity arrangements for the delivery of care and support across the city.
-This includes working together to identify any aspects where additional assistance may be required, including but not limited, areas relating to workforce availability, cash flow and additional expenses, infection control supply chain resilience.
+We have been working with providers and local partners to understand and build on providers’ own business continuity arrangements for the delivery of care and support across the city and we will continue to do this over the winter period in line with the Adult Social Care COVID Winter Plan.
+This includes working together to identify any aspects where additional assistance may be required, including areas relating to workforce availability, cash flow and additional expenses, infection control supply chain resilience.

-Providers should follow Public Health England advice which can be found at www.gov.uk/coronavirus.
-This includes a range of specific advice for health profes-sionals and other organisations Coronavirus (COVID-19) guidance.
-We suggest that providers continue to monitor the PHE website for updates and the most current in-formation as frequently as possible.
+Providers should follow PHE advice which can be found at www.gov.uk/coronavirus.
+This includes a range of specific advice for health professionals and other organisations.
+We suggest that providers continue to monitor the PHE website for updates and the most current information as frequently as possible.